 Other voyages also sighted or landed in Western Australia in the 1620s.
 This map references that of Gerrit Fredericsz De Wit in 1628, of the Leeuwin in 1622, and of Pieter Nuyts, who commanded the Gulden Zeepaert along the southern coast in 1627.

-Abel Tasman's 1642-43 Voyage was the first to circumnavigate the whole of the Australasia region, thus proving it was a separate entity unconnected from the mythical, Antarctic Southland.
-He surveyed the south coast of Tasmania (here called "Van Diemens Land") and the western coast of New Zealand, as well as the Tonga and Fiji Archipelagos, before ending up in Batavia.
-His second voyage failed to find a passage to the south of New Guinea to the eastern coast of Australia.
+By the 1640s, the officials of the VOC were eager to now the extent of the south lands and if they included any useful resources or willing trading partners.
+They appointed Abel Tasman to pursue these questions.
+Tasman's 1642-43 voyage was the first to circumnavigate the whole of the Australasia region, thus proving it was a separate entity unconnected from a mythical, and massive, southern continent.
+He surveyed the south coast of Tasmania, which he called Van Diemens Land after the VOC governor of Batavia, and the western coast of New Zealand, as well as the Tonga and Fiji Archipelagos.
+While important for geography, his voyage was nevertheless a disappointment to the VOC, as it netted no new commercial opportunities.

 His second voyage proved even less successful.
 He was supposed to find a passage south of New Guinea to the east coast of Australia, but he missed the strait and instead thought it a bay.
 He did, however, more fully chart Australia’s northern coastline, which had only been sporadically encountered to that point.
 Previously, information for the north coast, especially for portions of the coasts in what it today Queensland, Australia, come from the voyage of the Dutch vessel Duyfken in 1605-06.
 Under the command of Willem Janszoon, the Duyfken explored the eastern shore of the Gulf of Carpentaria, just below the Cape York Peninsula, a venture which was famously the first recorded European contact with Australia.